Kentico/xperience-zapier-cli/README.md

 ## Zapier integrations

+You can read more about the native Zapier integration here: https://zapier.com/apps/kentico-xperience/integrations.

 ### Triggers

 - __Catch Xperience Webhook__: Triggers when a POST request is sent from your Xperience CMS/MVC application.
 Requires the [NuGet packages](#installing-the-packages-in-xperience) to be installed on the project.